<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Social Security6

-For many retirees in your city, your state, understanding and claiming Social Security can be difficult but identifying optimal ways to claim Social Security is essential to your retirement income planning.
-Social Security benefits are not designed to be the sole source of your retirement income, but a part of your overall withdrawal strategy.
+For many retirees in your city, your state, Social Security plays a critical role in retirement income planning.
+While Social Security benefits are not designed to be the sole source of your retirement income, they will often form an essential part of your overall withdrawal strategy.
+This makes it important to understand how to optimize and claim your benefits.

 image-png-Nov-04-2021-06-08-27-51-PM

 Are you eligible for Medicare or will be soon?
-If you or your dependents are eligible after you leave your telecom industry company in your city, your state, Medicare generally becomes the primary coverage for you or any of your dependents as soon as they are eligible for Medicare.
-This will affect company-provided medical benefits at the age of retirement age.
+If you or your dependents are eligible after you leave Kaiser Permanente in your city, your state, Medicare generally becomes the primary coverage for you or any of your dependents as soon as they become eligible.
+This will affect your company-provided medical benefits.

-You and your Medicare-eligible dependents must enroll in Medicare Parts A and B when you first become eligible.
-Medical and MH/SA benefits payable under the company's-sponsored plan will be reduced by the amounts Medicare Parts A and B would have paid whether you actually enroll in them or not.
+It’s your responsibility to enroll in Medicare Parts A and B when you first become eligible, at your retirement age, and you must stay enrolled to have coverage for Medicare-eligible expenses.
+This applies to your Medicare-eligible dependents as well.
+Once you are enrolled, medical and MH/SA benefits payable under KP's plan will be reduced by the amounts Medicare Parts A and B would have paid, whether or not you actually enroll in them.

 image-png-Nov-04-2021-06-10-31-71-PM

-Check your company's plan summary to see if you’re eligible to enroll in Medicare Parts A and B.
+Check Kaiser Permanente's plan summary to see if you’re eligible to enroll in Medicare Parts A and B.

-If you become Medicare-eligible for reasons other than age, you must contact your company’s benefit center about your status.
+If you become Medicare-eligible for reasons other than age, you must contact KP’s benefit center to advise them about your status.

 Divorce